IGMP and MLD Snooping

-IGMP (Internet Group Management Protocol) and MLD (Multicast Listener Discovery) snooping are implemented in the bridge driver in the Cumulus Linux kernel and are enabled by default.
-IGMP snooping processes IGMP v1/v2/v3 reports received on a bridge port in a bridge to identify the hosts which would like to receive multicast traffic destined to that group.
+IGMP (Internet Group Management Protocol) and MLD (Multicast Listener Discovery) snooping are implemented in the bridge driver of the Cumulus Linux kernel and are enabled by default.
+IGMP snooping processes IGMP v1, v2, and v3 reports received on a bridge port in a bridge to identify the hosts that want to receive multicast traffic destined to that group.

-In Cumulus Linux 3.7.4 and later, IGMP and MLD snooping is supported over VXLAN bridges on Broadcom switches; however, this feature is not enabled by default.
+In Cumulus Linux 3.7.4 and later, IGMP and MLD snooping is supported over VXLAN bridges; however, this feature is not enabled by default.
 To enable IGMP and MLD over VXLAN, see Configure IGMP/MLD Snooping over VXLAN.

 When an IGMPv2 leave message is received, a group specific query is sent to identify if there are any other hosts interested in that group, before the group is deleted.